Building Financial Capability

 BFC services, products and support

-- Financial mentors – one-on-one service focused on helping people, families and whānau with their finances
+- Financial mentors – one-on-one service focused on helping individuals and whānau with their finances

 - MoneyMates – peer-led support groups that encourage people to learn from others as they talk about money and finances